 I added peas to this dish, which are considered FODMAP friendly in 1 tablespoon serves per person.
 It is winter here in Melbourne, so I used frozen peas and just added a tablespoon per dish a few minutes before serving.
 They will thaw in the hot broth and be vibrant and delicious.

 It can be somewhat more difficult to find a good quality low FODMAP brand if you only have access to a supermarket.
 Massell do some stock cubes that are FODMAP friendly, and they are readily available at the supermarket.
 Might I suggest, however, that a good alternative to the highly processed stocks is to make your own?

 I don’t want to sound preachy and I know I have a lot of time to make my own stock (and sometimes still don’t lol.)
 However, I do know that my digestion often feels god awful on artificial foods, even if they are FODMAP friendly.

 A friend on the interwebs suggested to me to put a tub or bag in the freezer, and throw my vegetable scraps in there, as and when I/you have them.
 When the tub fills up, chuck them in a bit pot with water and enough Tamari or salt to make it interesting, et voila!
 FODMAP friendly, low waste stock.

 Everybody loves a good substitution option, and here I have a few.

-- You can use Parmesan instead of Pecorino, if that’s all you can find.
-Make sure it uses plant or artificial enzymes, if you need it to be vegetarian.
+You can use Parmesan instead of Pecorino, if that’s all you can find.
+Make sure it uses plant or artificial rennet if you need it to be vegetarian.